Thank you for your interest! You will begin to receive updates as they become available.

-Today’s post was written by John Hill, Chief Information Officer, Veyance Technologies
+Today’s post was written by John Hill, chief information officer for Veyance Technologies.

 About five years ago, Veyance Technologies became an independent company after being carved out of Goodyear.
 Veyance manufactures and sells engineered rubber goods-products like heavy-duty conveyer belts and industrial hoses.
 As a private-equity spinoff of a company with roots that go back more than a century, we combine deep process expertise and supply-chain resources with the go-to-market approach of a new company.